 There was a deputy who’d decided to come in off patrol to catch up on a bit of paperwork.
-He parked in front of the jail and, after that unseen person buzzed him through the gates, he headed upstairs to a private room where several deputies shared a bank of desks and a few typewriters.
+He parked in front of the jail and, after that unseen person buzzed him through the gates, he headed upstairs to a private office area where several deputies shared a bank of desks and a few typewriters.

 As he made his way up the steps he heard someone clacking away at one of the old Royals.
 He thought it was odd to hear someone hard at work in the office because he hadn’t seen any other patrol cars parked outside.
 When he turned the doorknob and pushed the door open, he was quite surprised to see a young man, a non-employee civilian, sitting behind one of the army-green metal desks.
 The stranger looked up from his typing and, without so much as a “kiss my tail feathers,” he went back to pecking the keys.
 To top off the bizarre situation, a tiny fluffy dog that resembled a small sheep was seated in his lap, licking the remnants of a bright red lollipop.

 The deputy placed his folders and other do-dads on one of the other desks, and said, “Excuse me.”

 The interloper stopped typing and looked up.
 He was obviously irritated that the lowly deputy had the gall to bother him.